 Webinar Series: Administering Elections in Europe During a Pandemic

-In line with the previous two installments of the webinar series, the event will be held live via Zoom and feature simultaneous interpretation from English into Armenian, Georgian, Macedonian, Russian and South Slavic language and American Sign Language, as well as sign language in Armenian, Georgian, Macedonian and Russian.
+In line with the previous three installments of the webinar series, the event will be held live via Zoom and feature simultaneous interpretation from English into Armenian, Georgian, Macedonian, Russian, South Slavic language and American Sign Language, as well as sign language in Armenian, Georgian, Macedonian and Russian.

 Due to a recent update of Zoom, you must update your Zoom app to see all the interpretation languages available.
 To do that, open the Zoom app and click on your account in the top right corner and select “check for updates.”
 Then follow the easy steps for updating your Zoom app.
 For more information, read "Guidance for Joining an IFES Webinar on Zoom."